So God created man in His own image;

 Times and Locations

-Men’s Breakfasts will occur quarterly on Saturday mornings at 8am.
+Men’s Connection Event (formerly men) will occur quarterly on Saturday mornings at 8 am.
 Specific dates are announced per campus.

 Nehemiah Projects will be distributed as the needs of the community arise.
 Please make yourself available to serve by signing up on the Nehemiah Project page.